alecks/passc/docs/src/usage.md

 ## Recovering from a passphrase leak

-If your passphrase has been leaked (but not your derived secret key), it is possible to retain a minimal form of security by ensuring the `~/.passc/salt` file is not accessible.
+If your passphrase has been leaked (but not your derived secret key), it is possible to retain a minimal form of security by ensuring the `~/.passc/salts/<vault name>` file is not accessible.
 This salt is mixed in with your passphrase when deriving your secret key. (see [todos](./todos.md) for `rotate` subcommand)